-Patients with BPH are recommended to reduce their intake of saturated fats.
+The guidelines for patients with BPH recommend you reduce their intake of saturated fats.
 This macromolecule stimulates a chemical pathway associated with inflammation.
 In the prostate, saturated fats cause an invasion of inflammatory blood cells.
 This contributes to BPH and increases the patient’s PSA levels.
 Thus, it is recommended to adopt a low-fat and high-fiber diet based on plant foods (fruits, vegetables, and whole grains) (7).

-Dairy has a very high level of saturated fats, and it is not recommended in the diet of a BPH patient.
+Dairy has a very high level of saturated fats, and it is not recommended in the guidelines for the diet of a BPH patient.
 As an alternative, you can use fat-free dairy, but try to avoid this type of food as much as possible.

 8) Eat more fruits and vegetables.

 What we decide to eat has a significant burden on our prostate health.
-Fruits and vegetables are known to reduce the risk of BPH and its symptoms.
+Guidelines and recommendations show fruits and vegetables can reduce the risk of BPH and its symptoms.
 It is not an absolute cure, but it does help to regain our quality of life.
 The key to dietary changes in prostate health has to do with inflammation.
 More inflammation in the body increases the inflammation of the bladder and the prostate.
 So, an anti-inflammatory diet can be beneficial to manage your symptoms.